 Since a PICC is placed in one of your arms and you need two hands to change the dressing, it is best to have someone help you with the dressing change.
 Your nurse will teach you how your dressing should be changed.
 Have the person who helps you also watch and listen to the nurse's or technician's instructions.

-Your doctor has given you a prescription for the supplies you need.
+Your health care provider will give you a prescription for the supplies you need.
 You can buy these items at a medical supply store.
 It helps to know the name of your catheter and what company makes it.
 Write this information down and keep it handy.

 Changing Your Dressings

 The information below outlines the steps for changing your dressing.
-Follow any additional instructions your health care provider gives you.
+Follow any additional instructions your provider gives you.